jadroman/BookCatalogAspNetWebApi/README.md

 * Entity framework 5
 * ASP.NET Identity
 * Two front-end versions of the same application: Angular 14 and React 18
+* Few backend unit tests using SQLite in-memory db as a DbContext mock
+* Using docker compose to run project in three different containers: WebAPI, SQL server and React web frontend
-* Server-side paging, sorting and searching
+* Server-side paging, sorting and searching using SQLite in-memory db
 * Twitter-bootstrap
 * Serilog
 * Xunit